Blog

 • θ is the angle of twist.

 Example: Let’s say you have a solid metal rod with a length of 1 meter and a circular cross-section with a diameter of 0.05 meters.
 You twist one end of the rod while the other end is fixed.
 The twisting force you apply is called torque.
-If you apply a torque of 100 Nm to the rod, you can calculate the torsional stress using the formula (The modulus of rigidity for the material is equal to stress):
+If you apply a torque of 100 Nm to the rod, you can calculate the torsional stress using the formula (The modulus of rigidity for the material is equal to plane stress vs plane strain):

 • Torsional Stress: